 All foreign exchange requirements for all approved purposes, including imports, services and debt repayment are met by the authorised dealers that form the inter-bank market.
 The authorised dealers are not required to approach the SBP for release of foreign exchange for any purpose, nor are they required to surrender it to the SBP.
 While each authorised dealer is free to fix its own buying and selling rates, the spread between the spot buying and selling rate should not exceed Rupees 0.2 per U.S. dollar.
 The SBP does not provide forward cover to the authorised dealers.
-However, authorised dealers may provide forward cover for exports, imports and other permitted transactions for any duration, in accordance with the conditions prevailing in the market.
+However, authorised dealers may provide forward cover for exports, imports and other permitted transactions.

 The exchange rate for Rupees against other currencies is determined through cross rates based on the movement of the U.S. dollar against these currencies in the foreign exchange markets.
-Nominal exchange rates remained relatively stable and the Rupee appreciated by 0.9 per cent against the U.S. dollar during 2013-14 as compared to 5.1 per cent depreciation in 2012-13 and 9.1 per cent depreciation in 2011-12.
+Nominal exchange rates remained relatively stable and the Rupee depreciated by 2.9 per cent against the U.S. dollar during 2015-16 and 2014-15 compared with 0.9 per cent appreciation in 2013-14.